axonivy/docker-samples/README.md

 ## ivy-postgres

 Setup of an ivy engine with postgres as system database.
-`ivy.config` is used to setup the connection between ivy and postgres.
+`ivy.yaml` is used to setup the connection between ivy and postgres.